 - Other Cambridge colleges

 UK and EU applicants for MPhil/PhD (including EdD) will be automatically considered for CHESS (formerly DRS) if they have applied for admission by 10 January 2014.
-There is no separate application form.
-In February, the Student Registry will submit a list of all eligible candidates to the relevant departments/faculties.
+However applicants can indicate their interest to their Department/ Faculty by selecting the tick box on the GradSAF Section B. In February, the Student Registry will submit a list of all eligible candidates to the relevant departments/faculties.
 The first round of assessment happens at department level and departments nominate students to the competition, administered at the Student Registry.

 It is important that you send in your supporting documentation as soon as possible after you have applied for admission online, because your application will not be processed by the department until this is received.

 Note: Students who have obtained or expect to obtain a 'Masters-level' qualification, are not eligible for a CHESS Masters award.
 Students who have obtained a doctoral qualification are not eligible for CHESS support.

 - 'Home' fee status i.e. UK citizen (or equivalent) and resident